 Kathryn has become something of a career guru for millennials, authoring the Wall Street Journal bestseller “The New Rules of Work,” and acting as an operating partner at XFactor Ventures, a venture capital fund investing in the next generation of female founders.

-See Kathryn in person at Hiring Success 18, March 12-14, as she challenges the audience on how their employer brand gets built in an era of full transparency.
+Kathryn recently spoke at the Hiring Success Conference in San Francisco about the effect of candidate experience on employer brand in an era of full transparency.

 What does the concept of Hiring Success mean to you?